 As I approach the end of my twenty-third year in education I think about whether I would still be in the education game if I hadn’t been able to get out and expand my personal learning network on a personal level and enjoy some great adventures around the country.
 So Liquid Plumr, when you launch that educator network I will be eager to apply for your inaugural group.

-: Elementary STEM teacher in Hamilton, Michigan and a MACUL board member.
+(@mrlosik): Andy is an Elementary STEM teacher in Hamilton, Michigan.
 He has been recognized as an Apple Teacher, Apple Distinguished Educator, Certified Innovator for Google, and a Discovery Education Programs Champion.